maxforums/maxforums.org/foundation.md

 ## Mission

-The Maxforums Foundation's mission is to honor the legacy of the beloved institution of Maxforums by maintaining a memorial presence and continuing to foster the tight-knit community.
+The Maxforums Foundation's mission is to honor the legacy of the beloved institution of Maxforums by maintaining a memorial presence and continuing to foster the tight-knit community across multiple platforms.

 ## Activities
 - Organize Meetups
 - Organize community projects
 - Manage and maintain official website and accounts
-- Find and reconnect with old members we've lost touch with and try to bring them back into the fold
+- Find and reconnect with original forum members and bring them back into the fold

 Note that the Foundation does not aim to market Maxforums to a general audience.
-The intention, as of its creation, is to focus on the limited cohort of original forum members.
+The intention is to focus on reaching the limited cohort of original forum members.

 ## Funding and Income

 Funding for the Maxforums Foundation comes from the following sources to support its activities:
-- **Individual Donations**: Members can contribute through one-time donations via PayPal or by becoming a Patron on Patreon.
+- **Individual Donations**: Members can contribute through one-time or recurring donations via platforms like PayPal and Patreon.
-- **Merchandise**: Income is also generated through the sale of Maxforums branded swag (mugs, stickers, t-shirts, etc.).
+- **Merchandise**: Income can be generated through the sale of Maxforums branded swag (mugs, stickers, t-shirts, etc.).

 ## Expenditures